IgnjatMarko/React-Starter-Repo/README.md

     - By following these steps, you can securely manage the roadmap page.

 4. **Blog Setup**:
+    - After creating the collection, follow the next steps.
     - Create attributes `title`, `content`, `slug`, and `author` strings which are required.
     - Give permission in the Collection settings to `Any` for anyone to `Read`.
 No CRUD required.
     - Admin user to create blog posts directly inside the Appwrite collection.

+## Build and Deployment

+When deploying, do not forget to copy Environment Variables to your host of choice, `my-app` is the Root Directory, and `dist` is the Output Directory for Vite Frameworks.

 ## Contributing